Uniform twisted homological stability: The destabilisation complexes for the image of the Burau representation

 In our proof of high connectivity, we will quote results from Charney and Mirzaii--van~der~Kallen.
 Their papers are neither written in the setting of simplicial complexes nor semisimplicial sets, but in terms of ``posets of sequences'', following Maazen \cite{maazen}.
 To aid in translation, a ``subposet of $\mathcal O(V)$ satisfying the chain condition'' is exactly the same as a directed simplicial complex, in the sense of the following definition, with vertex set $V$. \begin{defn} A \emph{directed simplicial complex} is a semisimplicial set $W_\bullet$ such that $W_n \to W_0^{\times (n+1)}$ is injective for all $n$, and no simplex has a repeated vertex. \end{defn}

-That is, whereas faces of a simplicial complex are finite subsets of $V$, faces of a directed simplicial complex are finite sequences of elements in $V$ (without repetition), and a subsequence of a face is again a face.
+That is: if $V$ is a set, then a simplicial complex with vertex set $V$ consists of a family of finite subsets of $V$, closed under taking subsets; a directed simplicial complex with vertex set $V$ consist of a family of finite sequences of elements of $V$ (without repetition), closed under taking subsequences.